SkyWorld117/DianoiaML.jl/README.md

 ### Update log
 **Update 0.2.6 - 02.06.2021**
 - Add **Monitor** to show the current loss
 - Known issues: I find out that all my optimizers update once after a batch, that means they work just like **Minibatch Gradient Descent**, so **Adam** and **AdaBelief** are not working properly but like **Minibatch Adam** and **Minibatch AdaBelief**.
 This slows down the training process.
-I will try to reconstructe the whole program in the next update.
+I will try to reconstruct the whole program in the next update.

 **Update 0.2.5 - 02.02.2021**
 - Greatly imporve the training speed